 Everyone has ups and downs in their mood or feelings of “moodiness” once in a while.
 When these ups and downs involve extreme emotions and begin to interfere with normal everyday activities such as school, work, and relationships, there may be a problem.
 A person with Bipolar Disorder experiences unusual and extreme shifts in mood, energy levels, and behaviors all at one time.
-These changes are called “episodes,” and they usually last for days at a time.
+These changes are called “manic episodes,” and they usually last for days at a time.
 The National Institute of Mental Health reports that about 2.9% of adolescents are diagnosed with bipolar disorder.

 What is Bipolar Disorder?